 For understanding the question of “How Do We Make Meaning?” there is a chapter with that title in the textbook Anthropology: What Does it Mean to be Human?
 This chapter concerns many areas of life, including play, art, music, myth, ritual, symbols, religion, and worldviews.
 This was for my Introduction to Anthropology 2017 class.
-Note that I revisited some of this material in a 2020 Intro-to-Anthropology course for a class on “Supernaturalism.”
+For a 2021 update, see Meaning-Dependent Organisms.

 The assignment focused on locating particular passages in the chapter and using them to analyze something students experienced in their own lives.
 One example was the discussion of “rites of passage” (Lavenda and Schultz, 304-306).
 Many people have found the idea of these rituals as commonly containing stages–separation, transition or liminality, reaggregation–to be an interesting way to examine social behavior.